Code-Institute-Submissions/STEPZ/README.md

 - Tested by creating an account to send a confirmation and had to verify the account.
 Then it was easy to sign in afterwards.
 - Passed all tests.

+## Issues

+- In the beginning, when creating some of my models I accidentally delete my migration and had to start my whole project again luckily I hadn't done much.
+- Issues with my wishlist, when creating my wishlist I complication how my wishlist my having to models and confusing myself on how to create the relationship between my wishlist and products.
+I solved this issue by reading up on many to many relationship and with the help of my tutor, I was able to simplify my model and crated my wishlist app.
+- The update and remove button weren't working in the beginning when the javascript id was placed in the buttons class.When I moved them the icon class and id they started working.
+- when at first I didn't want to go with the free delivery threshold, however, I couldn't figure out how to make my grand total and the delivery total appears so I just followed the boutique ado tutorial to fix it.
+- There's still an issue with the footer floating but I am unsure on how to fix it as of right now.
+- most of my issues had to do with my not understanding how the models and their fields were supposed to go together, but in the end with help of tutor support and my mentor, I began to get a better understanding.